WebOrigami/docs/content/builtins/tree/clear.md

 supertitle: "Tree."
 ---

-This removes all values from the given map and then returns the empty map.
+This removes all values from the given [map-like](/async-tree/maplike.html) object and then returns the empty map.

 This is commonly used when copying an Origami site definition to static files to clear out the contents of a `build` folder: